 Child Tax Credit

 To qualify, you or your partner must be responsible for a child or young person who normally lives with you.
 A child is someone under 16.
-A young person is someone aged 16–19 who is in full-time non-advanced education (not a university degree) or approved training.
+A young person is someone aged 16–19 who’s in full-time non-advanced education (not a university degree) or approved training.

 The Child Tax Credit you can get is made up of several elements (amounts of money).
 These include a family element and a child element for each child in the family.
 There are extra amounts for children with disabilities.

 Once Child Tax Credit has been replaced by Universal Credit, there will also be an extra amount of money included in Pension Credit if you have dependent children (and have reached the Pension Credit qualifying age).
-When this will happen is yet to be decided, but it won’t be before October 2014.
+When this will happen is yet to be decided.